Adolphe Sax

 | Sax-led pause | The trip needs cultural identity after the Citadel axis. | Do not make the city a novelty trail only. |

-| Leffe context | The evening or overnight should feel tied to place. | Beer should not become the whole Dinant product. |
+| Leffe context | The evening or overnight should feel tied to place. | Beer should not become the only reason to visit Dinant. |

-| Riverside dinner rhythm | The day needs a softer finish without leaving the city. | Keep return margin honest if the reader is not staying. |
+| Riverside dinner rhythm | The day needs a softer finish without leaving the city. | Leave a safe return margin if you are not staying. |

-| Skip the evening layer | The reader has a short rail day and the core axis is enough. | Do not imply they missed Dinant if they chose a cleaner day. |
+| Skip the evening layer | You have a short rail day and the core axis is enough. | Do not imply they missed Dinant if they chose a cleaner day. |

 Practical answer